jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 The final snpAlignment and snpStatistics files can be seen in `04-analysis/deep/multivcfanalyzer/initial_single_genome/output/initial_single_genome_2X_0.7_0.7/`

 > :warning: The remaining MultiVCFAnalyzer results are not provided here due to
 > large size.

-<a id="r117-phylogenies"></a>
 ### R11.7 Phylogenies

 For the phylogenies themselves, I wrote a custom R script that allows for generating a few summary statistics for the alignment, filtering based on number of positions of an entry in the SNP alignment, and then pairwise-deletion neighbour-joining phylogenies.
 See main publication for justification behind the pairwise-deletion and NJ trees.